pondrejk/dizzer/chap5-case_study_2.md

 - overall, the ability of dynamic maps to find these collocations and link them to causation is to be assessed, but how? :)

-## 4.4 Representing time time in digital maps
+## 4.4 Representing time in digital maps

 @kriglestein2014pep